 Scenic Rim Trail

 Scenic in name and scenic in nature, this four-day trek is a hot destination among locals and tourists alike.
-Wind your way around Mount Tamborine and experience diverse terrain like bushland, rocky scapes and shrubby national parks.
+Wind your way around Mount Tamborine and experience diverse terrains like bushland, rocky scapes and shrubby national parks.
 Relatively new on the hiking scene, but rich in history, the Scenic Rim Trail explores the best of Main Range National Park, and prehistoric Gondwana Rainforests—no wonder it hiked its way to be the only official ‘Great Walk of Australia’ in the Sunshine State.

 Sydney Harbour Walk

-wine diiiiiirt.
-Hold onto your Akubra, lace up your Timberlands and head to Kings Canyon in the Northern Territory for a beginner friendly, back-to-basics Australian hike.
+Hold onto your Akubra, lace up your Timberlands and head to Kings Canyon in the Northern Territory for a beginner-friendly, back-to-basics Australian hike.
 See everything this sunburnt country has on offer with a 6km circuit outlining Kings Canyon and venturing through the ‘Garden of Eden’, a sacred watering hole of the local Luritja people.
 Most recommend venturing out to Kings Canyon at sunrise or sunset to bask in the changing light, but it’s also super freaking hot during the day so this is a two-birds, one-stone approach to not melting before you make it back to base camp.

-Cape to Cape Walk
+Cape To Cape Track